olaluwa/alx-system_engineering-devops/0x02-shell_redirections/README.md

-in task 13 task a list of word as input and prints only words that appear exactly in task 14 the script displayed the pattern "root" from the file /etc/passwd in task 15 the script display the number of line that contain the pattern 'bin' in the file /etc/passwd
+in task 13 task a list of word as input and prints only words that appear exactly in task 14 the script displayed the pattern "root" from the file /etc/passwd in task 15 the script display the number of line that contain the pattern 'bin' in the file /etc/passwd in task 16 the script Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd